 Commercial lawyers are concerned primarily with the transfer of goods, services or other value from one business entity to another.
 The sale of a piece of machinery is a commercial transaction.
 So too is the sale of an NFL franchise.
 Commercial lawyers may work in-house with a business, may be solo practitioners or may work for a law firm.
 Some commercial lawyers practice with federal, state or local governmental entities.
 Commercial lawyers are involved in all aspects and all stages of commercial transactions.
 They structure and document transactions; they are concerned with how transactions will be financed; they sort out competing claims of creditors when transactions do not go as planned.
 Commercial lawyers must have a thorough understanding of state and federal statutes relating to contracts, credit and relationships among business entities.
 Negotiation and drafting skills are also critical to the commercial law practitioner.
 Many international transactions involve commercial law.
-If you are interested in pursuing a career in commercial law, please feel free to contact Professors Brian Blum (blum@lclark.edu 503-768-6630), Amy Bushaw (bushaw@lclark.edu 503-768-6640), Janet Steverson (jws@lclark.edu 503-768-6667), or Doug Newell (dnewell@lclark.edu 503-768-6668) for further information.

-A. Take all of these during the second year:
+A. Take these during the second year: